-What you feed your fish—and how much you feed them—is an important part of the environment you're providing.
+What you feed your fish—and how much you feed them—is an important part in providing a healthy environment for them.
 There's much more to offering the proper diet for a fish than just sprinkling a few flakes on top of the water a couple of times a day.

 Choosing the Right Food

 The fish food section at the pet store can be overwhelming to a novice owner.
-First, learn more about your fish, starting with whether the species are meat-eaters or herbivores.
+First, learn more about your fish species, starting with whether the species are meat-eaters (carnivores) or vegetation eaters (herbivores).
 From there, options to choose from include:

 - Frozen Food: Some fish will enjoy frozen food, such as shrimp, bloodworms, plankton, prawn, krill, or mussels.
-Avoid feeding beef to a carnivorous fish, as it's hard for them to digest.
-Pet stores often also sell frozen vegetables and spirulina that are meant for fish tanks.
+Pet stores often also sell frozen spirulina cubes for feeding herbivores.

-- Greens: If your fish are the type to munch on aquarium plants, give them greens instead.
+- Greens: If your fish are the type to munch on aquarium plants, such as anacharis, give them greens as well.
 Options include lettuce, cucumber, zucchini, and spinach.
 Clip the greens to the side of the tank or fasten them in place near the substrate, but remove or replace the uneaten vegetables within 24 hours.
 Fish like plecostomus love to eat fresh greens.

 The biology of different fish means they often need different food.
 Therefore, if you have a variety of fish in your aquarium, use a combination of food—such as floating foods, slow-sinking foods, and rapidly sinking foods—to ensure they're getting the nutrition they need.

 How Much to Feed

 Fish owners are more likely to overfeed their fish than underfeed them, which increases the amount of waste in the tank.
-This is not only the waste left when the fish do not eat all the food but also the waste being excreted from the fish because they're eating more than necessary.
-If you find that nitrate levels are going up and the tank seems polluted, you're probably overfeeding the fish.
+This is not only the waste left when the fish do not eat all the food, but also the waste being excreted from the fish because they're eating more than necessary.
+If you find that ammonia, nitrite or nitrate levels are going up and the tank seems polluted, you're probably overfeeding the fish.